 Advantages of updating 10-year plans regularly

-By updating the maintenance plan regularly, the trustees can plan ahead and obtain competitive quotes for scheduled maintenance work, allowing them to plan more accurately for the subsequent financial years.
-Moreover, this ensures that trustees are compliant in their responsibilities pertaining to managing the scheme.
+By updating the maintenance plan regularly, trustees can plan ahead and obtain competitive quotes for scheduled maintenance work, allowing them to plan more accurately for the subsequent financial years.
+Moreover, this ensures that trustees are compliant in their fiduciary responsibility.

-When the plan is kept updated regularly, maintenance works are less likely to fall through the cracks.
-If certain items have not been attended to during a financial year, it can be moved to the following year.
+When the plan is kept up-to-date, maintenance works are less likely to fall through the cracks.
+Adding and adjusting data points also allows for the cashflow projection to be fine-tuned continuously.

-Another natural advantage of an updated plan is that it will not be done in haste prior to the next AGM where details may be missed or mistakes may be made.
-A current plan allows body corporate members to make an informed and confident decisions for the following year, knowing that the base of their decision-making is concrete.
+Another natural advantage of an up-to-date plan is that it will not be done in haste prior to the next AGM where details may be missed or mistakes may be made.
+A current plan allows body corporate members to make an informed and confident decision for the following year, knowing that the base of their decision-making is concrete.

 Consequences of not updating a 10-year plan

-By failing to keep the 10-year plan updated, trustees and the body corporate will not be able to accurately keep track of the planned capital expenditure.
-This prevents them from correctly calculating the levy contributions, potentially placing them in a position where they do not have sufficient funds when planned maintenance work becomes urgent.
+By failing to keep the 10-year plan updated, trustees will not be able to accurately keep track of planned capital expenditure, which will most likely lead to an incorrect levy calculation.
+It can also result in a lack of funds for planned maintenance work, not to mention unplanned emergency repairs.